9Brainz-iOS/Language-translation/README.md

 # What is Language-translation?

-1.Language-translation is Translating some text from a source language to a target language
+1.Language-translation is Translating some text from a source language to a target language.

-Once that's done, you can go ahead and get all your text translated into your target languages
+2.Once that's done, you can go ahead and get all your text translated into your target languages.

 # Output